 Bashir Ahmed Makhtal was born in Ethiopia but travelled to Canada as a refugee and became a citizen in 1994.
 He was found guilty last week on three charges related to membership of the Ogaden National Liberation Front (ONLF).

 Bashir, who left Ethiopia aged 11 and does not speak the local Amharic language, did not react as the sentence was read.
+His lawyer, Gebreamlak Gebregiorgis, told Reuters he would appeal against both the conviction and sentence next week.

-Ethiopia denounces the ONLF—which wants independence for the remote eastern Ogaden region—as a terrorist group that it says is supported by long-time rival Eritrea.
+Ethiopia denounces the ONLF — which wants independence for the remote eastern Ogaden region — as a terrorist group that it says is supported by long-time rival Eritrea.

 The ONLF accuses the Ethiopian military of routinely killing civilians and burning villages in Ogaden, which borders Somalia.